The only three things you need to know about being an organized audience development blogger with an editorial schedule

 Start making lists: People are attracted to a well-formed list because they’re easy to skim.
 Being able to use a number in your blog title is also more attractive because it tells the reader that they’re going to get a certain number of take-aways and no fluff.

-Watch the news: News-worthy content is often quick and short, but it can be controversial and explosive.
-Often times, a comment on a news article can spur their own conversations and keep your website in front of the readers even longer.
+Source the news: News-worthy content is often quick and short, but it can be controversial and explosive.
+Often times, a comment on a news article can spur its own conversations and keep your website in front of the readers even longer.
 Watch Google News and Trends to stay on top of news in your industry.

 Learn the art of the advertorial: You have products to sell don’t you?
 They have lots of content in them, don’t they?
 These types of posts are your opportunity to excerpt from those products and ignite an interest in the user to buy them.
 Remember, editorial integrity comes first, the sale comes second.